radin6262/MCL/README.md

 pip install -r requirements-dev.txt
 ```

+---

 ## Contributing

 Coming soon.

+---

 ## License

 This project is licensed under the MIT License.

 See the `LICENSE` file for details.

+---

 ## Acknowledgments

 * Minecraft and Mojang for the game.
-* The Minecraft community for various launcher implementations.
+* The Minecraft community for launcher-related resources and documentation.
 * Contributors to the Python Minecraft launcher ecosystem.

+---

 ## Support

-For issues and feature requests, please use the GitHub Issues page.
+For bug reports, feature requests, and questions, please use the GitHub Issues page.

 ---

-**Disclaimer:** This launcher is not affiliated with, endorsed by, or connected to Microsoft or Mojang in any way.
+**Disclaimer:** MCL is not affiliated with, endorsed by, or associated with Microsoft, Mojang, or Minecraft.